14 Best Lakes in Oregon

 Approximately 25 miles south of Bend, Paulina Lake and the surrounding Volcanic Monument are popular for boating, swimming, hiking, and camping.
 An inviting hot spring is on the north shore of the lake and is only accessible via boat or shoreline hiking trail.
 Motorized and non-motorized boats are allowed on Paulina Lake.
 The lake also has a healthy population of rainbow trout and kokanee salmon.

 The adjacent lake in the Newberry Caldera, East Lake is well regarded for the big brown trout that get pulled from its water.
 The East Lake Resort is on the southeast shore and provides cabin rentals, tent sites, and RV parking spots.
-The resort also features boat rentals.
+The resort also has boat rentals.

 A must-stop when visiting either lake in the Newberry National Volcanic Monument is the nearby Lava Lands Visitor Center.
 This educational space offers an encompassing perspective on the surrounding environment.